| | |

 personal Triumph from the Frontiers of Brain Science,

 Norman Doidge, published by Penguin books, 2007.
+A fascinating book, popular science at its

 best.
 The author introduces latest advances in neurosciences